Hermann Cohen (Carmelite): Conversion

+One day he substituted a choir director at a Catholic service.
+In May 1847, while leading the choir at an Eucharistic exposition and benediction at the Church of Sainte-Valérie, Cohen became overwhelmed by an intense experience of being touched by divine grace.
+He later wrote: "During the ceremony, nothing affected me much, but at the moment of benediction, though I was not kneeling like the rest of the congregation, I felt something deep within me as if I had found myself.
+It was like the prodigal son facing himself … When I returned the following Friday, the same thing happened; and I thought of becoming a Catholic."
+After a journey to Ems he resolved to do so.

-Cohen had never known a priest besides Lamennais and was confused as to in whom he could confide.
-He was introduced to Marie Theodor Ratisbonne, a fellow Jewish convert, who, in turn introduced him to the Abbé Legrande.
-Under his instruction, Cohen was trained in the Catholic faith and was baptized, with the baptismal name of Marie-Augustin-Henri, on 28 August, the feast day of his namesake, St. Augustine.
+Cohen was introduced to Marie Theodor Ratisbonne, a fellow Jewish convert, who, in turn introduced him to the Abbé Legrande.
+Under his instruction, Cohen became to know the Catholic faith and was baptized as Marie-Augustin Henri on 28 August, the feast day of his patron saint Augustine of Hippo.
 The baptism took place in the Chapel of Our Lady of Zion, in the presence of Ratisbonne, its founder, and many Jewish Catholics.
 At his baptism, he experienced an apparition of Christ, the Blessed Virgin Mary, and a multitude of saints, all bathed in a brilliant light, as well as an overwhelming experience of love.

-Cohen received Confirmation the following 3 December from the Archbishop of Paris, Denis Auguste Affre.
+Cohen received the sacrament of confirmation on 3 December 1847 from the Archbishop of Paris, Denis Auguste Affre.
 With the support of Jean-Baptiste de Bouillé, the Archbishop of Poitiers, out of his own experience, he immediately began efforts to popularize the practice of the nocturnal adoration of the Blessed Sacrament by the general faithful.

 Cohen soon felt called to be a priest.
-He first approached the Benedictine monks of the Abbey of Solesmes, who were known for their studies for the revival of Gregorian chant.
+He first approached the Benedictines of the Solesmes Abbey, who were known for their studies for the revival of Gregorian chant.
 They declined his application.
-Next he turned to Jean-Baptiste Henri Lacordaire, O.P., who was in the process of re-establishing the Dominican Order in France, after its destruction during the French Revolution.
-He counseled Cohen to find an Order more monastic than the Dominicans.
-Cohen then explored the more austere branch of the Carmelite Order, the Discalced, (or Barefoot) Carmelites, who follow the reforms of the Spanish mystics, John of the Cross and Teresa of Ávila, who was also of Jewish ancestry.
-He felt called to this Order, with its claim to having originated on Mount Carmel in Palestine, under the Prophet Elijah.
+Next he turned to Jean-Baptiste Henri Lacordaire, OP, who was in the process of re-establishing the Order of Preachers in France, after its destruction during the French Revolution.
+Lacordaire counseled Cohen to find an order whose ideals were more eremitic than that the Dominicans.
+Cohen then turned to the more austere branch of the Carmelites, the Discalced, who follow the reforms of the Spanish mystics, Teresa of Ávila and John of the Cross.
+Cohen felt called to this order originated on Mount Carmel under the prophet Elijah.
 Being a recent convert was a barrier to his admission, however, due to Church law, which required a personal visit to Rome to obtain a dispensation.